shshin1210/DDSL/README.md

 Reconstructed depth results for each M DDSL patterns are provided in each dynamic scenes. [dynamic00](https://github.com/shshin1210/DDSL/tree/main/dataset/data/realdata/20241114/camera2/dynamic00)

-You should prepare each M DDSL pattern reconstructed depth results in `npy` file for each dynamic scenes.

 We provide a example of dynamic scene dataset in [Example_of_Dynamic_scene_Dataset](https://drive.google.com/drive/folders/17pj5KUlZ_uX8pftq2ic9OumOyM24-VNF?usp=drive_link).

 Please make sure each methods RAFT, RAFT-Stereo, DDSL are placed as: